 Seven years ago today, I wasn’t in the mood to go out.

 It was a damp Saturday in Paris and I just didn’t have it in me to get dressed and put in the effort.
 My friend convinced me that we should get out if even just for one drink.
 We were both so new to the city and knew those first few months were crucial to feeling good in our new city.
 I was also in need of a new roommate, so those two things combined pushed me out the door.
-I texted a new friend of mine and he told me we should meet him and his friends at a bar because as it turned out, he knew a girl who was also looking for a roommate.
+I texted a friend of mine and he told me we should meet him and his friends at a bar because as it turned out, he knew a girl who was also looking for a roommate.
+So we went.

 It was only when we got outside that I was able to talk to her tall, handsome friend.
 That friend, as you can probably guess, was Laurens.

 That evening changed everything.
 We went from bar to bar, locked into our deep conversation and with a clear interest in each other.
 I was from Texas and he was Belgian; we were both intrigued by our differences but surprised at our quick connection.
 It was a whirlwind of emotions but somehow I knew he was different.

 That night was the beginning of a whole new year of love and romance, but what strikes me about our first meeting is how ordinary it was.
 That was 2, 555 days ago.
 What came next was definitely unordinary and unexpected.
 After seven years, we’re still in love with the life we’ve built together.

 Seven is a special number for us.
 We met on the 13th and seven days later we were officially together.
 We got married on the 7th as well as a nod to the number.